Scrif/Scrif/README.md

 # Hi there 👋

 <div align="left">
-  I'm a product manager with an engineering background, and my career has been spent building hardware and software products for a variety of industries.
+  I'm a product manager with an engineering background, and I've spent my career building hardware and software products for a variety of industries.
 I'm interested in hardware projects, machine learning, embedded systems, and data analytics.
 I'm currently working on a custom-designed espresso machine - designing the hardware and the software from the ground up.
 Ask me how it's going!
 </div>

 # Tech, Tools, & Languages